soziologikus/arduino_blinking_leds/README.md

 # arduino_blinking_leds
-This is my first Arduino project.
+This was my first Arduino project.

 5 Leds connected to digital pins.
 E.g., they blink like KITT did in the 1980s.